-Have in mind that there is no right or wrong outcome and that you are working with a natural material such as Kalkpaint and the final outcome will vary depending on your methods.
+Keep in mind that there is no right or wrong outcome and that you are working with a natural material such as lime paint and the final outcome will vary depending on your methods.

 We recommend that you start in the corner at the top of the wall, painting the wall in sections of 45-90cm/1.5-3ft and down towards the floor.